Barclays paying $453 million to settle Libor probe

 "This is an announcement with extremely serious implications which need to be carefully considered and the investigation findings will be fully included in the current review of Libor," the association said.

-Other banks involved in the probe include Citigroup, HSBC, Royal Bank of Scotland and UBS.
+Other banks involved in the probe include Citigroup (C.N), HSBC (HSBA.L), Royal Bank of Scotland (RBS.L) and UBS UBSN.VX.

 Several banks have suspended traders over the investigations.
 No criminal charges have been filed.